samvv/YAGL/README.md

 ### Features

- - **Fully typed graph algorithms** with support for adding your own
+ - **Fully typed graph algorithms** including a toplogical sort and a scheduler
  - **Algorithms in this library can be paused** to only provide part of the result
  - **Generic graph interface** allowing you to define your own graph on which the